lolandese/lolandese.github.com/work.md

 - A travel blog (sponsored by KTM).
   .. others.

 Most of the sites are now outdated or have ceased to exist.
-If needed I can provide some URLs of the sites still online.
+The last one I made (2015) as independent webshop was [www.sinaiblues.com](http://www.sinaiblues.com).

-Apart from Drupal 6 and 7 web development other activities consisted guidance on social media and Amazon Kindle publishing.
+Apart from Drupal 6 and 7 web development other activities consisted of guidance on social media presence and management (Facebook) and Amazon Kindle publishing.

 <a href="/data.html#top" title="Personal info"><b><< PREV</b></a> &#124; <a href="/tools.html#top" title="My Development Tools"><b>NEXT >></b></a>